 KANSAS CITY, Mo.
-(BP) — Midwestern Baptist Theological Seminary President Jason Allen has announced that historian Thomas S. Kidd will join the MBTS faculty as distinguished professor of church history.
+(BP) — Midwestern Baptist Theological Seminary President Jason Allen has announced that historian Thomas S. Kidd will join the MBTS faculty as distinguished visiting professor of church history.

 Kidd will continue his role as distinguished professor of history at Baylor University.
 As such, he will serve the Midwestern Seminary community by commuting from Waco, Texas, to Kansas City, Mo., for doctoral seminars and to instruct graduate and doctoral students in the discipline of history both in classroom and in conference settings.